frankaemika/docs/source/overview.rst

     Schematic overview of the components.

 The FRANKA research interface allows a fast and direct low-level bidirectional connection to the FRANKA ARM and gripper.
-It provides feedback-data and enables controlling the robot.
+It provides the current status of the robot and enables direct control of the robot.
+You can execute custom trajectories by sending real-time control values:
-By sending real-time control values you can execute a custom robot behavior:

  * Joint torque control.
  * Desired joint position or velocity command.